freetime-development/knowledge-graph/README.md

 # knowledge-graph
-Server for storing graph data from Archive plugin
+Application layer for storing and visualizing graph data from Archive